MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 ---
 ms.date: 08/01/2022
-title:  Writing a custom DSC resource with PowerShell classes
+title:  Authoring a class-based DSC Resource
 description: >
-  This article shows how to create a simple resource that manages a file in a specified path.
+  This article shows how to create a DSC Resource that manages a file in a specified path with PowerShell classes.
 ---

-# Writing a custom DSC resource with PowerShell classes
+# Authoring a class-based DSC Resource

 > Applies To: PowerShell 7.2

-You can define a DSC resource by creating a PowerShell class.
-In a class-based DSC resource, the schema is defined as properties of the class which can be modified with attributes to specify the property type.
-The resource is implemented by **Get**, **Set**, and **Test** methods (equivalent to the `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions in a script resource).
+You can define a DSC Resource by creating a PowerShell class.
+In a class-based DSC Resource, the schema is defined as properties of the class that can be modified with attributes to specify the property type.
+The Resource is implemented with **Get**, **Set**, and **Test** methods (equal to the `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions in a script Resource).

-In this article, we will create a simple resource named `NewFile` that manages a file in a specified path.
+In this article, we create a minimal Resource named `NewFile` that manages a file in a specified path.

-For more information about DSC resources, see
+For more information about DSC Resources, see [DSC Resources][1].
-[Build Custom Windows PowerShell Desired State Configuration Resources][1]

 > [!NOTE]
-> Generic collections are not supported in class-based resources.
+> Generic collections aren't supported in class-based Resources.

-## Folder structure for a class resource
+## Folder structure for a class Resource

-To implement a DSC resource with a PowerShell class, create the following folder structure.
+To implement a DSC Resource with a PowerShell class, create the following folder structure.
 The class is defined in `MyDscResource.psm1` and the module manifest is defined in `MyDscResource.psd1`.

 ```text